questions upon questions

 Buying on site - Can I pick up orders directly in Hanover?

-Is there any more of fabric xyz?
+Is there any more of substance xyz?

 Can I first get new fabrics as a fabric sample?